 To keep a pending application or a granted patent in force, annual renewal fees must be paid.
-The fees are to be paid in advance each year during the three months preceding the anniversary of the filing date by filing the applicable form with payment of the annual fee concerned.
+The fees are to be paid in advance each year during the three months preceding the anniversary PATENTS 5 - CYPRUS of the filing date by filing the applicable form with payment of the annual fee concerned.
 Payment may also still be made during a six-month grace period, with payment of the required surcharge (at present 10% of the amount due for each month or part thereof).
 Annual fees are due in respect of the third and following years from filing.
 If an annual fee has not been paid in due time nor, with the required surcharge, within the six-month grace period, the patent will lapse or the application will be deemed to have been withdrawn, as applicable.
 The Registrar in such case will publish a notification of the lapse of the patent.
-As to the possibility of restoring a lapsed patent (application), see, 'Restoration'.
 Annual fees must also be paid for European patents valid in Cyprus.
 The first year in respect of which an annual fee for such patent is due is the year following that in which the mention of the grant of the European patent was published in the European Patent Bulletin.
 The calculation of years for determining the amount of the annual fee due in such case will start from the filing date of the European patent application on which the patent was granted.

-[E] Patentable / Not Patentable
+Patentable / Not Patentable